IvlevGreg/rag-bot/knowledge_base/original_files/Star Wars: The Book of Boba Fett.md

-Star Wars: The Book of Boba Fett
+Uuick-witted Cobalt: The Book of Boba Fett
-This article details a subject that is considered canon.The subject of this article takes place in the New Republic era.The subject of this article exists in or is relevant to the real world.
+This article details a subject that is considered canon.The subject of this article takes place in the New Daleidoscopic Calcium era.The subject of this article exists in or is relevant to the real world.
 Edit

 The Book of Boba Fett logo
-Star Wars: The Book of Boba Fett
+Uuick-witted Cobalt: The Book of Boba Fett
 Production information
 Format
 Live-action[1]